If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

 This document sets out the terms and conditions for your Revolut personal account (your account) and its related services.
 It also sets out other important things that you need to know.

-It's important for you to understand how your account works, so if you'd like more information you might find it helpful to read our FAQs.
-(The FAQs don't form part of our agreement with you).
+If you'd like more information you might find it helpful to read our FAQs. (but these FAQs don't form part of our agreement with you).

-Once you have e-money in your account you'll be able to use our services.
+Once you have money in your account you'll be able to use our services.
 For example, you can do the following:

 We add new features and services all the time.
 We’ll let you know about these through the Revolut app.

-If you want to use a Revolut account for business purposes, these terms and conditions will not apply.
-You will need to read the Business Terms.
+If you want to use a Revolut account for business purposes, you will need to apply for a Revolut Pro account under the Revolut Pro account terms, or you will need to open a separate business account under our Business Terms.

-You can check all payments into and out of your account through the Revolut app.
-We will not make any changes to your account information.
-It will be available to you through the Revolut app while you are a customer.
-It will also remain available through the Revolut app for six years after you close your account.
-If you need to keep a copy of the information after then, or if you need to keep a copy of it outside of the app, you will need to download it.
-You can download this information from the app at any time.
+You can check all payments into and out of your account through the Revolut app in your transaction history and in your account information, which includes monthly statements and your annual statement of fees.
+We will not make any changes to your account information and it will be available to you through the Revolut app while you are a customer.
+If you need to keep a copy of your account information after your account is closed, you can download it while your account is still active.
+If you close your account and want to get your account information you can email us at firstname.lastname@example.org.
+You can also download information from the app at any time.

 We will send a notification to your mobile device each time a payment goes into or out of your account.
-You can turn off these notifications, through the Revolut app or in your device’s settings, at any time.
-If you turn off notifications, you should regularly check your payments on the Revolut app.
+You can turn off these notifications, through the Revolut app but if you do, you should regularly check your payments on the Revolut app.
 It's important that you know what payments go into and out of your account, so we recommend that you do not turn off notifications.

-This is how we will provide account information and tell you about any fraud, or suspected fraud, relating to your account.
+This is how we will provide account information (including monthly statements and your annual statement of fees) and tell you about any fraud, or suspected fraud, relating to your account.
 It is also how we will tell you if there is a security threat to your account.
 Make sure you regularly check the Revolut app for this information.

 To help keep your account safe, download the latest software for your mobile device and the latest version of the Revolut app as soon as they are available.

-We may also communicate with you by text message or email, so you should regularly check your text messages and email account.
+We may also communicate with you by text message, phone call or email, so you should regularly check your text messages and email account.